galaxyproject/training-material/topics/transcriptomics/tutorials/network-analysis-with-heinz/tutorial.md

 > ### {% icon comment %} What is the Heinz score?
 >
 > To figure out this score without reading the formula, we can understand Heinz score in this way.
 FDR is involved in calculating a p-value threshold
-> and any KO whose p-value is below this threshold is regarded as significant, which means the Heinz is positive (another calculation in the formula).
+> and any KO whose p-value is below this threshold is regarded as significant, which means the Heinz score is positive (another calculation in the formula).
 If we pick a higher FDR value, then we will have a higher p-value threshold, and more KOs are probably regarded as significant.
-In this situation, we probably have
-> many false positive (those regarded as significant are actually not) on one hand; on the other hand, Heinz will deliver a bigger subnetwork, which might be
-> exhausting to analyze.
-Therefore, we need to properly pick up an FDR value.
+In this situation, we probably have many false positive (those regarded as significant are actually not) on the one hand; on the other hand, Heinz will deliver a bigger subnetwork, which might be exhausting to analyze.
+Therefore, we need to pick up an FDR value properly.
 >
 {: .comment}